iliaschat/hass-dockered/README.md

 # Hass-Dockered

-This repository contains Docker Compose configurations for a Home Assistant setup, organized into stacks: `hass` (Home Assistant core), `tool` (tools like Certbot, Deconz, Mosquitto, Duplicati), and `sys` (system services like Portainer, DuckDNS, OpenVPN-AS).
+This repository contains Docker Compose configurations for a Home Assistant setup, organized into stacks: `hass` (Home Assistant core), `tool` (tools like Certbot, Deconz, Mosquitto, Duplicati), `sys` (system services like Portainer, DuckDNS, OpenVPN-AS), and `all` (runs all stacks).

 ## Profiles

 - `basic`: Minimal setup (e.g., Home Assistant and DuckDNS).
+- `extra`: Additional tools and services (e.g., Deconz, Mosquitto, Duplicati, Portainer, OpenVPN-AS).
 - `full`: Complete setup with all services.
-- `extra`: Additional tools and services (e.g., Deconz, Mosquitto, Duplicati, Portainer, OpenVPN-AS).

 ## Using run.sh